In this page

 - Close the tab.

-- ✓ Commit policy successfully added!
+- The initial commit policy is successfully added! ✅

 🎉 The app is ready to use!
-Follow the User Guide to get familiar with the features.
+Follow the User guide to get familiar with the features.

 User guide

-Step 1: View the merge check
+Step 2: View the merge check

 Merge checks make sure pull requests follow the commit policy.
 You can view the results right on the pull request screen.